Shock Wave in the Beirut Explosion: Theory and Video Analysis: Introduction

 As the blast propagates, it spreads and its overpressure becomes small in comparison with the ambient pressure.
 This is the second, weak-shock regime, and it is the primary focus of this paper.

-Fig.~\ref{fig:Shock} illustrates the structure of the shock wave: the leading high-pressure region of thickness $l$ is followed by a region of low pressure in which water vapor condenses, creating a white cloud.
-(Although from the outside it appears as if the whole volume of the wave is opaque, the layer of condensed vapor is similarly thin as the high pressure layer.
-Video recordings show vapor clouds quickly vanishing after the shock passes.)
+Fig.~\ref{fig:Shock} illustrates the structure of the shock wave: the leading high-pressure region of thickness $\ell$ is followed by a region of low pressure in which water vapor condenses, creating a white so-called Wilson cloud, named after the 1927 Physics Nobel laureate, C.~T.~R.~Wilson.
+Although from the outside it appears as if the whole volume of the wave is opaque, the layer of condensed vapor is similarly thin as the high pressure layer.
+Video recordings show vapor clouds quickly vanishing after the shock passes.

+Z\'ehil \cite{Zehil:2024} analyzed the interaction of the blast wave with the Beirut port silos and concluded that the apparent window in the Wilson cloud arises from thermodynamic conditions for condensation behind the shock.

 In some of the footage of the Beirut explosion, the high-pressure region, having a larger density and therefore larger refraction index than ambient air, is visible in front of the condensation cloud.
 Thus we can determine the growth of its thickness with the distance covered.
 This growth is a non-linear phenomenon, unlike for example propagation of sound, based on a linear theory.